Explore

 Components of a marketing roadmap

 Once you have defined your audience, the next step is to consider the information you want to present.
-At a high-level, a roadmap provides a visual overview of your plans on a timeline.
+At a high level, a roadmap provides a visual overview of your plans on a timeline.
 But there are many different elements you can include depending on who the roadmap is for and how it will be used.
+Here are the key components that are commonly included in marketing roadmaps:

-Goals Goals are measurable, time-bound objectives.
+• Goals: Goals are measurable, time-bound objectives.
 Display your marketing goals on a roadmap to show what you want to achieve and the criteria for success.

-Schedules Visualize your major programs, campaigns, and events on a roadmap to communicate what is happening and when.
+• Schedules: Visualize your major programs, campaigns, and events on a roadmap to communicate what is happening and when.

-Activities Marketing activities represent discrete units of work that are required to deliver your plans.
-Include activities — such as landing pages, press releases, or sales tools — on your roadmap to provide more details about what is coming.
+• Activities: Marketing activities represent discrete units of work that are required to deliver your plans.
+Include activities on your roadmap — such as landing pages, press releases, or sales tools — to provide more details about what is coming.

-Status Status indicators for goals, initiatives, plans, and activities are a useful way to show how the team is progressing against your roadmap.
+• Status: Status indicators for goals, initiatives, plans, and activities are a useful way to show how the team is progressing against your roadmap.

 Types of marketing roadmaps

-Shown below are different types of marketing roadmaps:
+Let's cover some different types of marketing roadmaps:

 Strategy roadmap